15 — The Overnight Forge

 Overnight rounds 1–3 (posts 10, 14, 15, 16) ran across a single day.
 AI stats reflect the full session.

-Every feature was designed around a single question: what would make a Diablo veteran and a Pokémon veteran both excited?
-The answer, it turns out, is the same thing — choices that feel meaningful and rewards that feel earned.
+Every feature was built around a single question: what would make a Diablo veteran and a Pokémon veteran both reach for the controller?
+Turns out they want the same thing — choices that mean something and rewards that were earned.

 Back to README